jcidp/emerald-enigma/README.md

     - A disappearing animation when the orc dies
     - A gray color animation when the hero dies
     - Transition animations between screens
+- Change layout for wider screens
+- Change battle layout for mobile to include hero in bg image
 - Add a toggle menu built on pure CSS
     - Turn music on/off
     - Turn sound effects on/off